knipknap/exscript/doc/python.rst

     conn.send("exit\r")
     conn.close()

-The example will execute the “ls -l” command on the remote host, and waits until the remote host has responded with a prompt.
-Once the prompt was retrieved, the function returns and “conn.send(“exit”)” is reached.
+The example will execute the "ls -l" command on the remote host, and waits until the remote host has responded with a prompt.
+Once the prompt was retrieved, the function returns and "conn.send("exit")" is reached.
 Unlike *execute()*, the *send()* method returns immediately without waiting for a response from the remote host.
-This is necessary here, because the remote host does not normally respond to the “exit” command;
+This is necessary here, because the remote host does not normally respond to the "exit" command;
 it just closes the connection.

-The above code also works with SSH - just replace “Telnet” with SSH:
+The above code also works with SSH - just replace "Telnet" with SSH:

 ::